NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 ------------------
 The documents defining RPKI include a number of very strict rules regarding the formatting of the objects published in the RPKI repository.
-However, because PRKI reuses existing technology, real-world applications produce objects that do not follow these strict requirements.
+However, because RPKI reuses existing technology, real-world applications produce objects that do not follow these strict requirements.

 As a consequence, a significant portion of the RPKI repository is actually